-Mayonnaise gets a bad name these days.
+Homemade mayonnaise is truly something special, even though some people think negatively about this worldly condiment.
 But seriously, though, don’t we just love it?
-Make this Classic Homemade Mayonnaise recipe from scratch, and you’ll never buy the store stuff again.
-It’s really that good.
+And when you make this Classic Homemade Mayonnaise from scratch, and you’ll never buy the store stuff again.

-Classic Homemade Mayonnaise.
-You can do this recipe in your blender or stand mixer, but the easiest way is with an immersion blender.
+We just can’t rave enough about this Classic Homemade Mayonnaise and you can do this recipe in your blender or stand mixer, but the easiest way is with an immersion blender.

 We just love our immersion blender!
 It brings the simple ingredients that normally don’t want to blend come together in such a beautiful and delcious way!